micro/micro/docs/README.md

 ## Cloud

-A living, breathing version of Micro is run as a public cloud platform called [M3O](https://m3o.com).
+A living, breathing version of Micro is run as a cloud platform called [M3O](https://m3o.com).

 ## Services